minio/docs/source/administration/identity-access-management/minio-identity-management.rst

 interface for creating users.

 MinIO also supports creating :ref:`access keys
 <minio-idp-service-account>`.
-Service accounts are child identities of an
+Access Keys are child identities of an
 authenticated parent user and inherit their permissions from the parent.

 MinIO by default denies access to all actions or resources not explicitly